 Measurement of IgM antibodies against the measles virus is used to determine acute viral infection and as an adjunct to the identification of non-immunized individuals.

-The measles virus (Measles / Rubeola) is a member of the paramyxovirus family (single-stranded RNA viruses), which also includes mumps virus, respiratory syncytial virus and parasitic viruses.
+The measles virus (Rubeola) is a member of the Paramyxovirus family (single-stranded RNA viruses), which also includes mumps virus, respiratory syncytial virus, and parainfluenza viruses.

 Measles infections usually occur during childhood.
 In industrialized societies, dangerous complications are rare, but in less developed countries - especially inadequate nutrition - the measles virus poses a serious risk to children.

 Humans are the only known natural hosts of the measles virus.
-The virus is transmitted through respiratory secretions (either by direct contact with fluids from the nose and mouth of an infected person, or by the formation of droplets in the air) and is highly contagious.
+The virus is transmitted through respiratory secretions (either by direct contact with the fluids from the nose and mouth of an infected person or by the formation of droplets in the air) and is highly contagious.

-Following invasion of the virus into the pharynx and its proliferation in lymphoid tissues (incubation period 4–12 days), the disease occurs in two phases.
-The first symptoms (bluetongue phase) may be cough, runny nose and conjunctivitis accompanied by fever for at least three days.
+Following the invasion of the virus into the pharynx and its proliferation in lymphoid tissues (incubation period 4–12 days), the disease occurs in two phases.
+The first symptoms (catarrhal stage) may be cough, runny nose, and conjunctivitis accompanied by fever for at least three days.
 Subsequently, the oral mucosa shows redness and also tiny Koplik white spots.
-Therafter, the fever may increase again (it can reach up to 40 ° C) and the typical measles rash is observed (generalized macular rash, often itchy, initially on the head and then the body).
+Thereafter, the fever may increase again (it can reach up to 40°C) and the typical measles rash is observed (generalized macular rash, often itchy, initially on the head and then the body).